dcieslak19973/hyperzoekt/crates/zoekt/PORTING.md

    - Run `cargo bench`/`zr-query-bench` on a small corpus to measure indexing cost and iterate on parallelism and parser instance reuse.

 Implementing typesitter-based extraction first for high-value languages (Go, Rust, Python, JavaScript/TypeScript) and falling back to regex elsewhere will give the best balance of accuracy and engineering cost.

+### Shard writer performance (practical optimizations)

+The current `ShardWriter::write_from_index` is straightforward and correct, but it can be significantly faster with a few pragmatic changes.
+Prioritized list (highest impact first):

+- Read each file only once and reuse the bytes for trigram extraction, line-start computation and hash accumulation.
+Avoid re-reading the same file multiple times.
+- Batch writes: replace many small `write_all` calls with buffered or chunked writes (use `std::io::BufWriter` or assemble per-section `Vec<u8>` buffers and write them once).
+This reduces syscall overhead dramatically.
+- Eliminate per-doc seek/backpatch cycles.
+Either compute section sizes up-front (walk in-memory structures to get lengths) or build sections into in-memory buffers and write the line-index block in a single pass (record offsets in-memory while building data).
+- Parallelize per-file CPU work (trigram extraction, line table building, hashing) with a thread pool (rayon) and then merge results into global postings.
+This uses multicore hardware to reduce wall-clock time.
+- Use more efficient in-memory postings builders: accumulate per-file postings and append to per-trigram vectors, use smallvec-like storage for short lists, and avoid heavy nested maps during the hot loop.
+- Serialize postings compactly (delta + varint) and optionally compress large sections (zstd/snappy) if IO-bound.
+Consider deterministic ordering to simplify merging.
+- For very large shards, consider pre-sizing the output file and writing via `mmap` or writing large contiguous chunks to minimize kernel copy overhead.

+Quick, low-risk first steps to implement (recommended order):

+1. Stop rereading files: read file bytes once and reuse them for all per-file work.
+2. Wrap the writer in `BufWriter` and batch per-section writes into moderate-sized buffers (a few MB) before flushing.
+3. Replace seek/backpatch per-doc with either a precomputed offset pass or by writing the line index after the data sections in a single write.
+4. Add simple per-file parallelism around trigram/line/hash extraction (configurable worker count).

+Measure and validate: add microtimers around (a) file reading/parsing, (b) posting assembly, (c) serialization/writes.
+Use `zr-query-bench` or a small harness and flamegraphs to confirm where to invest further.

+Notes and trade-offs:
+- Buffering increases peak memory; use chunking for very large repos.
+- Compression trades CPU for IO; useful when disks or network are the bottleneck.
+- Keep the on-disk format versioned so you can adopt compact encodings later behind a version flag.

+Implement these changes incrementally (feature-flagged or behind a config) and add benchmarks to avoid regressions.